Legal Internship Program

 Legal interns will work in FIRE’s headquarters in Philadelphia, Pennsylvania.

-FIRE’s summer legal internship is open to rising second- and third-year law students attending accredited institutions in the United States.
+FIRE’s summer legal internship is open to first- and second-year law students attending accredited institutions in the United States.
 Applicants are expected to be self-motivated, possess excellent legal writing and analytical skills, and demonstrate a commitment to core constitutional rights.
 Knowledge of First Amendment jurisprudence is preferred, but not required.

 FIRE legal interns perform substantive work on behalf of student and faculty civil liberties, including freedom of expression and due process rights.
 Specifically, legal interns’ responsibilities may include: